-Paying attention to irrelevant information is a huge stressor, since all efforts to process the information, to compress it into a concise meaning, are wasted.
-If the lessons to which students are forced to give their attention are not made relevant to them and their current interests, the children suffer losses of attentional reserves, and many become chronically depressed.
+Paying attention to irrelevant data is a huge stressor, since all efforts to process that data—to compress it into a concise meaning—are wasted.
+If the lessons to which students are forced to give their attention are not made relevant to them and to their current interests, the children suffer losses of attentional reserves, and many become chronically depressed.

 Unfortunately, youngsters are not given the luxury to question the demands on their attention.
 They are forced, by threat of punishment, humiliation, and being drugged, to give their attention where adults direct it, whether or not it seems relative/beneficial to them.
 Children taking psychoactive drugs for ADD/ADHD and depression can have side-effects including suicide and aggressive behavior.

 When parents sustain attentional losses daily at work and their children sustain net losses daily at school, what could be expected when they all get together at home in the evening?
 Each one needs the others to give them attention but none can afford to pay attention in return.
 They all have the same need—the same deficit—which causes tensions to escalate on the home front.
 Family units are breaking down under the inordinate pressure.